Caitlin-cooling/new-to-do-list/README.md

 Style-loader is used as the CSS loader is used to handle CSS and react-datepicker is used for the due date calendar.

+## Testing
+Tests are written using Jest, and can be run using `npm run test`.

+Tests can be found in `tests` folder.

 ## My Approach to Solving this Problem
 This is spiked as it is a learning exercise in React.
 I plan to complete this again fully test driven.